Mayurdeo/Clustering-based-Analysis/README.md

 # Cluster Analysis

-The focus of this project is building a **k-means** cluster algorithm from scratch without use of any publicly avaliable libraries.
+The focus of this project is building a **k-means** cluster algorithm from scratch without use of any publicly available libraries.
 The algorithm is then applied for Fashion MNIST dataset.

 ## Clustering